edubart/nelua-lang/docs/pages/documentation.md

 ### [Overview](/overview/)

 Overview of Nelua's features,
-the **most interesting page** to learn about the syntax and all of the features.
+the **most use page** for learning about the syntax and features.

 ### [Manual](/manual/)

-Technical specification of Nelua, this page is more technical and thus can be dense to read.
+Technical specification of Nelua.
+This page is more technical and dense to read.
 For a quick understanding of Nelua, first read the overview.

 ### [Libraries](/libraries/)